yaldashbz/yaldashbz.github.io/_pages/research.md

 **Supervisor:** [Prof. Sabine Süsstrunk](https://scholar.google.com/citations?user=EX3OYP4AAAAJ&hl=en)

 - Performed data labeling for a specialized comic dataset using Segment Anything (SAM).
-- I used Mask2Former as the mask classification method and Deeplabv2 as the per-pixel classification method.
+- Used Mask2Former as the mask classification method and Deeplabv2 as the per-pixel classification method.
-- I also implemented dataset registration and fine-tuning by freezing different parts of the models in the Detectron2 framework.
+- Implemented dataset registration and fine-tuning by freezing different parts of the models in the Detectron2 framework.

 ### Research Intern at [Visual Intelligence for Transportation, EPFL](https://www.epfl.ch/labs/vita/)